You Know about Swimmer’s Ear.

 Clenching our jaws for so long, especially when the pressure is mostly on the front teeth, can lead to Temporomandibular Joint Syndrome (TMJ), which causes jaw pain, headaches, and difficulty chewing.
 A good solution, particularly for a frequent diver, is to get a custom-fitted molded mouthpiece.

-Let Your Dentist Help You Prepare Your Teeth For The Water!
+Let Your Doctor Help You Prepare You For The Water!

 We want to make sure you have a great summer enjoying all of your favorite water activities without fear for your teeth.
-Schedule an appointment so you and your dentist can come up with the best plan to help you avoid these common underwater tooth problems!
+If you think you may have TMJ, schedule an appointment with Dr. McGann and come up with the best plan to help you avoid these common underwater mouth problems!